 The Rio Grande draws its water from the Colorado Mountains and stretches over 3060 kilometres to the Gulf of Mexico.
 The river here is barely more than an algae-covered stream, the stink of which causes a sudden wave of nausea.
 Close to where I am staying, I meet a couple of retirees, Dave and Larry, who live in their vans and camp in the hills.
 Larry tells me that the dam gates are closed during the dry season to prevent further drops in the water level, which is currently at only 13% of its initial capacity.
 I spend over three weeks observing and photographing these desolate places.
 At one point, I notice a dilapidated sign that once welcomed boaters to the Damsite Historic District; it reads: Making tomorrow’s memories today.
 I think about this as I contemplate these lands, which were once under water.
 Today, the desert is reclaiming these landscapes laid out by civilization, where cacti are once again growing.

-This project includes around thirty medium and large format photographs and is still ongoing.
+This project includes around thirty medium and large format photographs.